rlaker/Obsidian-for-Academia/Notes/Obsidian.md

 > [!success]
 >  Yay, you installed Obsidian.
 For a nice guide, look at the [documentation](https://help.obsidian.md/Obsidian/Index)

 [[Obsidian]] is a note taking app, where essentially you are just editing text files with a few extra bells and whistles.
 This is a different approach to some apps like [[Notion]], where everything is online and you don't actually have your own data locally.
-Therefore, if you plan to make a note taking for a long time you don't want to rely on a company to store your data.
+Therefore, if you plan to take notes for a long time you don't really want to rely on a company to store your data.

 > [!important]
-> If the company behind [[Obsidian]] ever went down then you would still just have all your notes on your computer
+> If the company behind [[Obsidian]] ever went down then you would still just have all your notes on your computer.
+They are just text files so could be imported into a new app

 > [!tip]
 > There is another similar app called [[logseq]], which actually has a really nice [guide](https://docs.logseq.com/#/page/start%20here) to why this type of note taking may be better for you